This is a Harry Potter, BBC's Merlin crossover.

 Disclaimer: I do not own Merlin or Harry Potter that would be BBC and J.K.
 Rowling respectively.
 I'm just using their stories, mashing them together to create something new.
 I'm doing this for my own entertainment and hopefully the entertainment of you guys.

 Summary: There are ordinary people, people with great destinies and then there is Harry who has two destinies.
-He is Harry Potter the-boy-who-lived, but he is also Prince Harry Pendragon of Camelot, younger brother of the future King Arthur.
-He grows up in Camelot and he has to conceal his strange powers from everyone, that is, until a young man with a destiny of his own arrives.
+He is Harry Potter The-Boy-Who-Lived.
+He is also Prince Harry Pendragon of Camelot, younger brother of the future King Arthur.
+He grows up in Camelot and he has to conceal his strange powers from everyone until a young man with a destiny of his own arrives.
 Harry/Merlin

 Albus Dumbledore was just about to turn down Sybill Trelawney.
-It seemed as the gift of Cassandra had not been passed onto this woman.
-It was truly a shame for he was in dire need of a replacement professor in Divination.
-The last one had vanished out of the blue even as the semester was in progress.
+He had been forced to conclude that the gift of Cassandra had not been passed onto Miss Trelawney.
+It was a shame, for he was in dire need of a replacement professor in Divination.
+The last one had vanished into the mid-term.

 Albus sighed, feeling old, all of his ninety-eight years weighing heavy on him.
-He and the only interviewee who had applied for the post were at the Hogshead in Hogsmeade instead of up at the school.
-This was not something that followed the normal protocol, but in these dangerous times he preferred to not let anyone passed the wards if he didn't have to.
+He and Miss Trelawney, the only interviewee who had applied for the post, were at the Hogshead in Hogsmeade instead of up at the school.
+This was not normal protocol.
+Albus was not in the habit of conducting staff interviews in his brother's run down pub.
+However, in these dangerous times he preferred to not let anyone passed the school wards if he did not have to.

 "The one with the power to vanquish the Dark Lord approaches ... born to those who have thrice defied him, born as the seventh month dies ... and…"

-Here a commotion could be heard from outside the door.
+Here there was a disturbance.
+Noise reached their private room from a commotion outside the door.
 Albus looked there quickly, but as nothing more could be heard he turned his focus back on the woman, knowing that it was important for him to hear all her words.

-As Ms. Trelawney woke from her trance he smiled.
+As Miss Trelawney woke from her trance he smiled.
 "Hogwarts would be happy to have you, my dear Sybill.
-I would like for you to start as soon as possible, the students shouldn't have to go without classes for too long after all.
+I would like for you to start as soon as possible.
+The students shouldn't have to go without classes for too long, don't you agree?
 Will you be prepared to begin classes on Monday?"

 "Lily, he's here!
 Take Harry and go!"

 Lily Potter hurried upstairs to the nursery.
-Harry stood up in his crib gazing at her with large green eyes in a shade that mirrored hers.
+She put her son in the crib and Harry remained standing, gazing at her with large green eyes; their shade mirrored hers exactly.

 "I'm so sorry Harry," she babbled in a tone that she kept happy as to not scare the boy.
 "We should have done more to protect you."

-She could hear how Voldemort fired off the killing curse and she knew that James was dead.
-The young mother bit back a sob and took her child in her arms.
+She could hear Voldemort cast the Killing Curse and she knew that James was dead.
+Lily bit back a sob and picked Harry back up, holding him tightly in her arms, needing to feel him for as long as she could.
 She knew that it was too late.
-There was nowhere for them to flee.
-She couldn't apparate without the risk of harming Harry and she would never leave him behind to save herself.
+There was nowhere for them to run.
+She couldn't apparate without risking harm coming to Harry, you should never apparate with a child younger than three years, and she would never leave him behind to save herself.

-"May god and magic protect you," she whispered and pressed a kiss to the child's smooth brow, smelling his baby scent.
-She then placed him back in the crib and turned to face the monster who she knew would kill her, but she might still be able to save her son.
+"May god and magic protect you," she whispered and pressed a kiss to her son's smooth brow, smelling his baby scent.
+She then placed him back in the crib once more and turned to face the monster who she knew would kill her, but she might still be able to save her son.

 "Please, not Harry," she begged as Voldemort appeared in the nursery, not truly believing that the Dark Lord would grant them mercy, but having to try no matter what.

-"Step aside, you silly girl," a cool, cruel voice commanded.
+"Step aside, you silly girl," he commanded, voice cold and cruel.